 You need to measure and monitor the volume and velocity of additions that you make to your House Email list.
-This measurement is driven by the size of your existing list and the quantity of new additions made on a monthly basis.
+This measurement is driven by the size of your existing list and the number of new additions made on a monthly basis.

-For example, if you’re current email House List is about 10,000 contacts, leads and customers, you can safely add at least 275 new contacts a month.
+For example, if you’re current email House List is about 10,000 contacts, leads, and customers, you can safely add at least 275 new contacts a month.
 That means if ALL 275 new email names hard bounce and are undeliverable due to incorrect or outdated email addresses, you won’t trigger a steep percentage rise in your bounced email rate.
 This spike in a bounce rate can put your domain in question from incoming email servers.

 The result is that if an incoming mail server remotely suspects that a domain (IP) is sending unrecognized mail or SPAM, it’s going to block incoming email.
 If that happens, your email and content will never get to a lead, customer or contact’s desktop or mobile email application.

-A sharp increase in a bounce rate can also get you recognized and diminished in the eyes of Google, Apple, Microsoft and other primary email platforms.
+A sharp increase in a bounce rate can also get you recognized and diminished in the eyes of Google, Apple, Microsoft, and other primary email platforms.
 These major email app providers work 24/7/365 to increase their capabilities to detect SPAM before it ever gets to an intended recipients email inbox.

-So if you don’t play nice and meet their continually changing requirements of SPAM detection, you could end up with a sharp increase in your bounce rate and your email will never arrive to the people you want to reach.
+So if you don’t play nice and meet their continually changing requirements of SPAM detection, you could end up with a sharp increase in your bounce rate and your email will never get to the people you want to reach.

 Adding new contacts, leads and customers done right.

-If you want to manually add new contacts, leads and customers to an email House List, it’s best to do it with a structured process and a verifiable method.
+If you want to manually add new contacts, leads, and customers to an email House List, it’s best to do it with a structured process and a verifiable method.